oac-tree/oac-tree/doc/plugincreation.rst

 Registration
 ------------

-Registering an instruction, just include the regitry instruction header file, and declare a static initialisation flag in the instruction's source file.
+To register an instruction, include the instruction registry header file, and declare a static initialisation flag in the instruction's source file.

 .. code-block:: c++